-A. In a safe location which is also available for inspection by a Gambling Compliance Specialist or local law enforcement officer.
+A. In a safe location which is also available for inspection by a Gambling Investigator or local law enforcement officer.
 Money from separate boards must be kept separate (in separate envelopes or other method for segregating the money) and the envelopes should be labeled to correspond with the board it represents.
-Compliance Specialists may randomly select fully or partially sold boards and count the money specific to that board.
+Investigators or local law enforcement officials randomly select fully or partially sold boards and count the money specific to that board.
 No charitable proceeds can be removed from the proceeds until after the outcome of the sports event.